spackows/ICAAI-2024_RAG-CD/Natural-Questions/table-processing.md

 #### Content design comments
 - Why is the water vapor information merged into the dry air table?
 The water vapor information should probably be pulled out of the table.
-- Similarly, why are the "notes" merged into the table too?
+- Similarly, why are the "notes" merged into the table?

 #### Lists
 [Full text](txt_org/Atmosphere-of-Earth.org.txt)